Havanatone

 4/8 ohm Guitar Amp Attenuator

 Here is another guitar amp attenuator in a unique enclosure.
 This one is for my friend Geoff for use with his Victoria Tweed Bandmaster, and his Silverface Princeton.
 Geoff used to be a cigar smoker and gave me the box.
 The circuit is a slightly more complex version of my Ampwell House Attenuator.
-Instead of a single inpedance it is switchable between 4/8 ohms.
+Instead of a single impedance it is switchable between 4/8 ohms.
 Instead of a single variable L-Pad, this one uses an 8 ohm dual ganged stereo L-Pad.
 For an 8 ohm load, one section is switched out and it acts just like the Ampwell House.
 For a 4 ohm load, both sections are used, connected in parallel.
 (See my Ampwell House Attenuator page for more information about L-Pads.)
 It's very easy to build, see the links below for a diagram, schematic, and parts list.
-Of course you don't have to use a cigar box, use your imagination to come up with something, or just use a commercial enclosure.
+Of course, you don't have to use a cigar box, use your imagination to come up with something interesting, or just use a commercial enclosure.

-In the Ampwell House the treble boost cap was wired to a switch, but the treble boost was very slight.
-In this version I just wired the cap across the terminals of the bypass switch.
+In the Ampwell House, the treble boost cap was wired to a switch, but the treble boost was very slight.
+In this version, I just wired the cap across the terminals of the bypass switch.
 That reduced the number of switches cluttering up the jack panel.
 The power jack is only used for the fan.
 When in use you just open the lid to let the air exhaust out.

-I have a variety of amps from about 10 watts rms to 100 watts rms, maybe I'll test it.
-In 4 ohm mode, I would put the top end RMS wattage at about 35 watts, and in 8 ohm mode, about 25 watts RMS.
+I've never really pushed one of these DIY attenuators to the limit.
+In 4 ohm mode, I would put the top end RMS wattage at about 40 watts RMS, and in 8 ohm mode, around 30 watts RMS.
 The 4 ohm mode will take a little more power because you are using both sections of the L-Pad in parallel, dissipating more heat.
+At 8 ohms it is only using one section.
+I run my AC30CC (32 watts RMS) dimed into a single section attenuator, and it works just fine.
+This is assuming you are running a fan at all times for all of this.

 Don't be fooled by the 100 watt rating these Parts Express L-Pads have, that is for when you are using them in a hi fi system with a solid state amp, after a crossover.